Panoptikum-social/blog.panoptikum.social/_posts/2016-09-15-about-panoptikum.markdown

 ---

 Hi!
-This is Stefan speaking, a freelance web developer from Vienna, Austria, and I am the creator and lead developer of Panoptikum.io.
+This is Stefan speaking, a freelance web developer from Vienna, Austria, and I am the creator and lead developer of Panoptikum.social.
 Panoptikum, the project this very site has been created for, aims to be a site for easy and pleasant discovery for new podcasts, as well as a site for communication with other podcast listeners and podcasters.